 The regular school hours are 8:20 am to 3:15 pm.
 Children may arrive as early as 7:45 am, and the school offers an early drop-off program from 7:15 am to 7:45 am and an extended-day program until 6 pm.

 Yes, we have two programs: one for pre-K, kindergarten and first grade students and another for second through eighth grades.
-Both begin at the end of the school day and run until 6 pm.
+Both are available as early as 7:15 AM and after school until 6 PM.
 Families are billed monthly at a rate of $9.00 an hour for participation in these programs.

 Yes, we have four six-week sessions during the school year.
 Course offerings vary from session to session but have included such topics as chess, guitar, theater, robotics, and Chinese.
 These programs generally take place one afternoon a week and run for one hour.